 In the Graduate School the normal full-time study load is 12-14 units per semester, 6-7 units in intersemester.
-In the Seminary the normal full-time study load is 12 units per semester, 6 units in intersemester.
-In the case of some professional programs, a maximum of 15 units may be allowed during a regular semester if the student's GPA meets the program's requirements.
+In the Seminary the normal full-time study load is 12 units per semester and 6 units in intersemester but in professional master's programs, up to 15 units is normal during a regular semester if the student's GPA meets the program's requirements.
 Requests for overloads should be channeled through the program director or department chair.

-The study load includes both prerequisite courses and program courses, whether taken for credit at AIIAS or by cross enrollment in another institution, as well as audited classes.
+The study load includes the total number of units enrolled whether part of the program or not (including audit classes) or whether taken for credit at AIIAS or by cross enrollment in another institution.
 Study load does not include transfer credits.
 For cross enrollment, the load is calculated based on the proportion of full load for the subjects in the institution where they are being taken.
 In general the comprehensive exam is considered as a 3-unit (6-unit course in the PhD in Religion program for the purpose of computing load).
-The normal load for a fulltime student in the research phase is 6 units per semester and 3 units in intersemester.
+The normal load for a full-time student in the research phase is 6 units per semester and 3 units in intersemester.